hsh-elc/grappa-webservice/documents/concept/documentation.md

     # optional, if different from service setting above
     logging_level: "WARN"

+    # optional, Provides the LMS the information which
+    # result specifications should be used as default values
+    # when requesting the result specifications from the grader
+    result_spec:
+      format: "xml"
+      structure: "separate-test-feedback"
+      teacher_feedback_level: "debug"
+      student_feedback_level: "info"

 # Storage part
 # Redis is used as a cache storage